 Pulling the Shots of Espresso

 To experience the freshest and best-tasting espresso, grind the espresso beans just before pulling the shots.
-Next, load the fresh grinds into the portafilter handle, and tamp level before inserting into the espresso machine.
+Next, load the fresh grinds into the portafilter handle, and tamp level before inserting them into the espresso machine.
 Use a timer or the built-in timer on the machine to be sure the shots pull between 16-26, preferably between 18-23 seconds.

-Immediately after pulling one (or two for a stronger coffee flavor) shots of espresso, pour it into the cup filled with steamed milk to save the shot because the espresso has a 10 second window before it begins losing flavor and increasing in bitterness.
+Immediately after pulling one (or two for a stronger coffee flavor) shots of espresso, pour it into the cup filled with steamed milk to save the shot because the espresso has a 10-second window before it begins losing flavor and increasing in bitterness.

 After pouring the espresso into the mug or cup, stir to combine the vanilla, milk, and espresso.
 Add one or two spoonfuls of froth (or top with whipped cream if preferred).
 Enjoy your homemade vanilla latte at home!